stakater/grafana-cloud-ansible-operator/README.md

       provisionMode: standaloneCluster
     ```

-    The operator adapts its behavior based on this directive, ensuring that your Grafana On Call integrations are set up and managed in a way that's optimal for your organizational architecture and needs.
+    The operator adapts its behavior based on this directive, ensuring that your Grafana OnCall integrations are set up and managed in a way that's optimal for your organizational architecture and needs.

 ### Monitoring and Troubleshooting